Skip to main content

 The RISE Office logo, an illustration of the Golden Gate Bridge superimposed on the sun.

-The RISE: Berkeley Public Health Careers & Leadership Office is deeply committed to bridging the gap between students’ academic education and their professional interests and goals in collaboration with community partners and employers.
+The RISE: UC Berkeley Public Health Careers & Leadership Office is deeply committed to bridging the gap between students’ academic education and their professional interests and goals in collaboration with community partners and employers.
 Our mission is to elevate public health professionals to lead from where they are and effect positive change in communities locally and globally.

 The RISE Office goals are to help students: